orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

-As of Orthanc 1.7.0, the internal code accessing the DB is still affected by limitations induced by the SQLite engine that was the only one originally available at the beginning of the project: inside a single Orthanc process, there are no concurrent access to the DB.
+As of Orthanc 1.7.0, the internal code accessing the DB is still affected by limitations induced by the SQLite engine that was the only one originally available at the beginning of the project: inside a single Orthanc process, there is no concurrent access to the DB.

 One solution to avoid this limitation is to have multiple Orthanc accessing the same DB (works only for MySQL and PostgreSQL) as presented in this `sample